MElkady/ImageFeed/README.md

 # ImageFeed

 ImageFeed is a showcase native Android app to search for images on social media.
-At the moment, ImageFeed supports Twitter & Instagram, more channels will come later.
+At the moment, ImageFeed supports Twitter, Instagram & Google plus, more channels will come later.

 ImageFeed follows Model-View-Presenter (MVP) architecture & trying to apply SOLID principles.
 Packages classes/interfaces by function as following: